MA: Marketing Authorization

 Pricing

 The price of the medicinal product is determined through negotiations between manufacturers and the Economic Committee for Health Products (CEPS).
 If no agreement is reached, the CEPS unilaterally sets the price.
-The price, established by ministerial order (Article L5123-1 of the French Public Health Code), takes into account:
+The price, established by ministerial order (Article L5123-1 of the Public Health Code), takes into account:

 - the prices of other medicinal products with the same therapeutic aim;

-- the expected sales volumes;
+- the anticipated sales volumes;

 - the conditions of use;